SaadAldossary-EE/KFUPM-Courses/README.md

 # KFUPM Projects

-A collection of projects ,and implementations taken from courses at King Fahd University of Petroleum and Minerals (KFUPM).
+A collection of academic projects and implementations developed through courses at King Fahd University of Petroleum and Minerals (KFUPM).